 For the longest time I had the intention of writing a post about how I had (royally) messed up my finances.
 I had a long draft brainstormed discussing the how, the why, and the long and painful process of finally accepting how bad things had become, just before I hit rock bottom.
 It was a shitty year.

 But for whatever reason, I delayed writing the post, and now realized that I am in a completely different phase.
 I’m past the denial, I’m past the blame, and I’m well into my action plan.
 Basically, much of what I had considered writing, ranting, and preaching about just didn’t seem relevant anymore.
-It felt like going backwards (aside: I can’t imagine why anyone would be interested in hearing my long-ass sob story about how I got myself into this mess…but if for some reason someone is interested, let me know LOL).
+I may consider re-hashing the early years at some point (if it’s helpful to someone else, just starting their journey), but as it stands, it feels like going backwards.

-At this stage, I’d moreso like to comment on some un-expected emotional/psychological stuff that has come up for me along the way.
+So, I’d more so like to comment on some un-expected emotional/psychological stuff that has come up for me along the way…

 Obviously, there is also the self-esteem aspect in all of this.
 It’s not a shock that I don’t think super-highly of myself.
 This isn’t un-expected, but the severity of it is.
 I’d say that it’s spread into a general lack of faith in my ability to make decisions, especially when it relates to money.
-My stomach is in knots about spending money on even the tiniest thing — regardless of if it’s a necessity, or something I’ve budgeted/saved for, very carefully, and can afford it.
+My stomach is in knots about spending money on even the tiniest thing — regardless of if it’s a necessity, or something I’ve budgeted/saved for, and can afford it.
 I’m going to have to get over this, but it’s going to be hard.
 At the end of all of this, I’m probably going to feel almost uncomfortable with the amount of extra income I’m going to have, since I’m currently slamming down close to a grand each month towards the debt and interest.
-It’s almost unfathomable to me that one day this will all be *extra* money, that I’ll be entitled to spend again, that I’m actually going to be able to have some freedom.
+I can’t wrap my head around the fact that one day, this will all be *extra* money, that I’ll be entitled to spend again, that I’m actually going to be able to have some freedom.
 I’m petrified of messing up and don’t trust myself.
 It sucks the fun out of it.